Does Apple really protect you from advertising surveillance?

 Published by Pixel de Tracking on April 19, 2021

-Privacy, a product argument for Apple
+Privacy, a selling point for Apple

 iPhone